You can take your dog onto Belongil Beach, which stretches towards Brunswick Heads from Byron Bay.

 Right in front of the town of Byron Bay is something very special.

 At the end of Clarkes Beach is The Pass, famous amongst surfers.
-There’s a surfers’ lookout here from where you can see round to Watego’s and back across the Bay.
+Here you will find a surfers’ lookout from where you can see around to Wategos and back across the Bay.

 At the end of Tallow Beach Road is the top end of Tallow Beach, which stretches south all the way to Broken Head.
 Tucked under the south side of Cape Byron is Cosy Corner, which in the right conditions offers a good surf break.
 Be careful swimming here though, as there are rips and currents.
 The long, straight expanse of Tallow Beach is popular with dog walkers, who can access the beach at Suffolk Park.

 The Byron Bay access is along Tallow Beach Road, through the Arakwal National Park, and dogs cannot be taken to the beach through here.